 What is the last book you read, or the last book you loved?

 The last book I read was Compass by Mathias Enard.
 It’s a French novel translated into English, and it is an important book because it endeavors to erase the hegemonical hierarchy between the Occident and the Orient.
 I loved it also because the narrator is a musicologist and he talks a lot about music, especially on Beethoven and Liszt.
 If you’re interested in what other books I love, I’ve recently written a blog post on top 10 books I read in year 2017.
-You can read it HERE.
+You can read the blog here.

 What is a website, database or digital tool that you recently discovered and recommend?